gdiminin/HaSAPPy/docs/Tutorials/Compile_LoadModule.md

 ```

 # Section 6: Classification of I.I. in genes
 To categorize I.I. according their location in genes, you are requested to provide the gene reference file created with the GeneReference_built.py module.
-The absolute PATH must be provided
+The absolute PATH must be supplied
 ```
 Location of gene reference:
 @6A) Users/User/HaSAPPy/docs/GeneReference_Mouse-MM10.pkl
 ```

 User can define which parameters should be collected during this process.
 Mark ‘Y’ or ‘N’ according to your needs.
-For details on parameter properties refer to HaSAPPy manual.
+For details on parameter description refer to the HaSAPPy manual.
-> **IMPORTANT** If at this step you are not selecting a parameter, this will not be recorded and will not be available for the following steps of the analysis.
+> **IMPORTANT** If at this step you are not selecting a parameter, this will not be stored and will not be available for the following steps of the analysis.

 ```
 Type of parameters analysed (mark ‘Y’ or ’N’):